 What is Respreeza and what is it used for?

 Respreeza is a medicine used in adults with alpha1-proteinase inhibitor deficiency, an inherited disorder that can cause lung problems such as increasing shortness of breath and which may also affect the liver.
 Respreeza is used to slow down damage to the lungs in patients with severe disease.

 Respreeza contains the active substance human alpha1-proteinase inhibitor.

 How is Respreeza used?

 Respreeza is available as a powder and solvent to be made into a solution for infusion (drip) into a vein.
-The first infusion should be given under the supervision of a healthcare professionals experienced in the treatment of alpha1-proteinase inhibitor deficiency.
+The first infusion should be given under the supervision of a healthcare professional experienced in the treatment of alpha1-proteinase inhibitor deficiency.
 Subsequent infusions can be given by a caregiver or by the patient.

 The recommended dose of Respreeza is 60 mg per kilogram body weight, given once a week.
 The infusion should last around 15 minutes.

 The medicine can only be obtained with a prescription.
 For further information, see the package leaflet.

 The active substance in Respreeza, human alpha1-proteinase inhibitor, is a natural protein in the blood which protects lung tissue from damage.
 It is obtained from human blood and works by replacing the protein that is lacking in patients with alpha1-proteinase inhibitor deficiency.